Drug-induced hypersensitivity syndrome in Adult

 Any new drugs taken in the preceding 2 months before the onset of fever, rash, liver dysfunction, lymphadenopathy, and other signs of systemic illness should be considered suspect inducers of DIHS.

 It is imperative to withdraw the suspect medication(s) as soon as possible, as there is a 10% mortality associated with this syndrome.
+Liver and cardiac involvement are the leading causes of death.
 Long-term sequelae of DIHS include autoimmune conditions such as thyroiditis, myocarditis, pancreatitis, or systemic lupus erythematosus, or infectious complications such as herpesvirus infections and pneumonia (typically seen in the corticosteroid dosing reduction phase).

 L27.0 – Generalized skin eruption due to drugs and medicaments taken internally